 - The common approach will cut down on paperwork and data entry.

 Aligning data opens time and headspace for creating impact.
-Read what nonprofits and social enterprises told us that inspired this work.
+Read what nonprofits and social purpose organizations told us that inspired this work.

 - The common approach will never impose indicators or metrics on any organization.